YonghaoZhao722/AutoOutline/README.md

 # AutoOutline

-AutoOutline is a toolkit for microscopy image analysis, providing tools for mask registration, alignment, and processing.
+AutoOutline is a toolkit for microscopy image analysis, providing tools for mask registration, alignment, and conversion to FISH-Quant compatible outline file.

 [Guide](https://yonghaozhao722.github.io/AutoOutlineDoc/)